 He concludes by saying “That would be as powerful a message as any” and that this subject is (again, very worryingly) “certainly one that the Department for Business, Innovation and Skills is focused on”.

 How much can you earn with MLM Amway?

 So, Chris Heaton-Harris and Nick Boles believe that direct selling should be promoted by the Government as a “phenomenal industry” in the UK – especially for mothers at home with children.
 Let’s look more closely at what kind of income mothers can expect from these companies.

 We know from our investigations into Herbalife that 89% of distributors in the UK earned nothing from the company in 2017.
 And we estimate that a significant number, if not all of, of these people will actually have lost money working for Herbalife.

 But what about Amway?
 Remember the “wonderful story of Brenda, Sally and Victoria” and their Amway success?
 We decided to investigate how common their experience really was, and whether other women could realistically replicate it.

-We found a copy of Amway’s 2017 income disclosure statement for UK and the Republic of Ireland (their similar 2016 income disclosure statement is here).
+We found a copy of Amway’s 2017 income disclosure statement for UK and the Republic of Ireland.
 This covers the period from September 2016 to the end of August 2017.
 And the numbers in it are familiarly disappointing.